uriel1998/agaetr/README.md

 **If you run `agaetr` as a cron job, ensure that the cron job is run as the user (and with the environment) you used to set up the online services.**

-Because it's all modular, it's possible to run independent elements, or to run from the control file `agaetr.sh`.
-It's also possible to source the senders and archivers to pass additional (global) variables to them:

-"$pubtime" "$title" "$description" "$link" "$hashtags" "$cw"  "$imgurl" "ALT_TEXT"

-`hooty.sh` is an example of this.

 ## 11. Other files